Richard Stekol

 Kneebody—Wood, Adam Benjamin (keys), Shane Endsley (trumpet), Ben Wendel (sax), Kaveh Rastegar (bass)—formed two decades ago in LA, and have become pioneers on the vanguard of modern improvised instrumental music—sure, call it jazz if you like.
 (On the record, and for the record: Wood plays bass throughout, with the exception of track 5; add legendary pedal steel guitarist, Greg Leisz, on tracks 5 and 8.)

 Stekol played in a briefly-known 70’s-era band called Honk, with Nate’s dad, keyboardist Steve Wood (and, interestingly, Tris Imboden on drums).
-He watched Nate grow-up from infancy.
+He watched Nate grow up from infancy.
 The relationship has become one of love and mutual admiration—just ask Nate who his favorite songwriter is.
 The match, while outwardly eclectic, is certainly not random.

 Rounded Points

 Of the two records, this one, with expanded instrumentation, is more lush in sound and, overall, more relaxed in feel.
 Intensity—purpose and urgency—never waivers.
 It’s also, perhaps, more aching—beautifully aching—in tone.
 Themes of longing, loss, regret, and loneliness recur.
-Still, warm rays of hope and redemption peak through the lyrics, as a constant…well, star at the center of Stekol’s emotional orbit.
+Still, warm rays of hope and redemption peek through the lyrics, as a constant…well, star at the center of Stekol’s emotional orbit.

 Almost immediately, the horn arrangements, sonic richness and musical sophistication brought to mind Bill Frisell’s 1999 The Sweetest Punch, a companion to Painted from Memory from Elvis Costello and Burt Bacharach.
 No surprise, I happen to love that record.
 Beyond that, The Point of Stars is derivative of little else, largely defying comparisons.